sasilver75/obsidian/~ Quotes.md

 "The best reading is re-reading.
 The best writing is re-writing."
-- Some Emmett Shear tweet
+- Some Emmett Shear tweet, perhaps unattributed